 - Plunket website - how to become a Plunket nurse

-- Whitireia New Zealand website - information about the Postgraduate Certificate in Primary Health Care Specialty Nursing
+- Whitireia New Zealand website - Postgraduate Certificate in Primary Health Care Specialty Nursing

-- a certificate of competence in vaccinations or cervical screening, if they are performing those duties.
+- certificate of competence in vaccinations or cervical screening, if you are performing those duties.

 Registered nurses need to be: